Norvik-Alexian/Natural-Language-Processing-Course/deepLearning_nlp/README.md

 RNN are also flexible in their inputs and outputs, for both sequences and single vector values.
 * Sequence to Sequence
 * Vector to Sequence

+An issue RNN face is that after a while the network will begin to "forget" the first inputs, as information is lost at each step going through the RNN, so the system or Long Short Term Memory(LSTM) cell, was created to help address these recurrent neural